ncn-foreigners/BlockingPy/README.md

 # ========================================================
 # Blocking based on the faiss method.
 # Number of blocks: 3
-# Number of columns used for blocking: 17
+# Number of columns created for blocking: 17
 # Reduction ratio: 0.8750
 # ========================================================
 # Distribution of the size of the blocks: